 Skin Prick Tests

-Allergist often use a skin prick test to measure the presence of IgE antibodies for the suspect food.
+Allergists often use a skin prick test to measure the presence of IgE antibodies, or an allergic response, for the suspect food allergen.

 Food allergy symptoms are caused by the interaction between a food allergen and an antibody known as IgE (immunoglobulin E).
 To diagnose a food allergy, your allergist may use a skin prick test (SPT) to measure the presence of IgE antibodies for the suspect food.
 SPTs are inexpensive, produce immediate results, and can be performed in the doctor’s office.